 - Delray Recovery Center did a write up on me and the website

 - Veronica Valli and localdlish my Recovery Rocks statement

 - Life of Purpose interviewed me on my thought on why sobriety is more fun than drinking.
 How could that be?

 Our digital world has truly leveled the playing field.

 If you have a laptop, a passion, a work ethic, and an internet connection, you can build a business or organization, or company and live life on your own terms.

 I’m not the guy to tell you to quit your job and chase your dream.

-Instead, I am the guy to tell you that there truly is opportunity for everyone.
-You can build a full time business or even a side hustle around what it is that you love to do.
+Instead, I am the guy to tell you that there truly is an opportunity for everyone.
+You can build a full-time business or even a side hustle around what it is that you love to do.